epfl-ada/ada-2021-project-flagada/README.md

 ## Methods

-The first task we need to tackle is to extract quotes that are related to climate change.
-For this we established a list of words related to this subject and filtered out the quotes that did not contain any of those words.
-This method seems sufficient during our testing and was much more efficient than using a pre-trained classifier.
+The first task we needed to tackle was to extract quotes that were related to climate change.
+For this we established a list of expressions related to this subject and filtered out the quotes that did not contain any of those expressions.
+This method seemed sufficient during our testing and was much more efficient than using a pre-trained classifier.

-We will also expand the dataset to add information about the speakers (using Wikidata), for instance, their political party, if they are politicians (maybe focused on the USA for parties consistency).
-During our testing we also performed sentiment analysis, using a pre-trained model shipped with `nltk`, this might become useful to answer questions about how different people adress the climate issue.
+We also expanded the dataset to add information about the speakers (using Wikidata), for instance, their political party, if they are politicians.
+In a similar fashion, we studied other attributes like gender, occupation or nationnality.

-Once we have constructed this dataset, we will want to visualize the frequency of quotes regarding the subject and see if any peaks are detectable.
+We performed sentiment analysis aswell, using a pre-trained model shipped with `nltk`.
+This allowed us to study the sentiment our different events through the quotes.

 ## Timeline